nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `makeappt 1 a/Surgery s/31-02-2024-12-00 e/31-02-2024-11-00` is adjusted to `makeappt 1 a/Surgery s/29-02-2024-12-00 e/29-02-2024-11-00` (February 2024 has only 29 days).
 - `makeappt 1 a/Surgery s/32-01-2024-10-00 e/32-01-2024-11-00` will trigger an error, as no month can have a 32nd day.

-Invalid dates within a possible range are corrected automatically, while dates exceeding the month’s limit prompt an error.

 </box>

 ### Other Parameters